Kursk: 20th century

-During the Great Terror some two thousand were shot and buried in the Solyanka park in Kursk.

 Soviet troops and T-34 tanks advancing during the Battle of Kursk.

 The Soviet government valued Kursk for its rich deposits of iron ore and developed it into one of the major railroad hubs in the Russian southwest.
 In 1932, Yamskaya Sloboda was incorporated into the city.
 In 1935, Kursk got its first tram system.
 Sometime in the 1930s, the area of the city of Kursk was divided into Leninsky District (the left bank of the Kura River), Dzerzhinsky District (the right bank of the Kura River) and Kirov District (Yamskaya Sloboda).
-In 1937 Stalinsky District was formed at the southern outskirts of the city.
+In 1937, Stalinsky District was formed at the southern outskirts of the city.
+During the Great Terror, some two thousand were shot and buried in the Solyanka park in Kursk.